George Mackay Brown: Maturity as poet

 Brown was now working on his first novel Greenvoe, the story of an imaginary Orkney community menaced by an undefined project called 'Operation Black Star'.
 The characters, with one exception, are not portrayed in any psychological depths.
 The exception is Mrs Mckee, mother of the (alcoholic) minister; Brown had intended her to be a minor character but he said of her, "I grew to love her more and more as the novel unfolded".
 The Dictionary of Literary Biography says that Greenvoe "ranks ... among the great prose poems of this century".
 When the novel was published in May 1972 it appeared prophetic because of the oil exploration beginning in the Orkney area.
 Brown found the resultant degree of celebrity a trial.

-The story of the life of Magnus Erlendsson, Earl of Orkney was one to which Brown frequently turned, and it was the theme of his next novel, Magnus, published in 1973.
-The story of Magnus's life is told in the Orkneyinga saga.
+The story of Magnus Erlendsson, Earl of Orkney was one to which Brown frequently turned, and it was the theme of his next novel, Magnus, published in 1973.
+St Magnus's life is told in the Orkneyinga saga.
 The novel examined the themes of sanctity and self-sacrifice.
 Brown takes the theme of sacrifice into the 20th century by inserting in journalistic language an account of the death of Dietrich Bonhoeffer.
-While some critics see the work as "disjointed", Peter Maxwell Davies, for example, marks it as Brown's greatest achievement.
-Davies used it as the basis of his opera The Martyrdom of St Magnus.
+While some critics see the work as "disjointed", Peter Maxwell Davies, for example, marks it as Brown's greatest achievement and used it as the basis of his opera The Martyrdom of St Magnus.

-Brown was awarded an OBE in the 1974 New Year Honours List.
+Brown was awarded an OBE in the 1974 New Year Honours.
 The period after completing Magnus, however, was marked by one of Brown's acute periods of mental distress.
 Yet he maintained a stream of writing: poetry, children's stories, and a weekly column in the local newspaper, The Orcadian, which ran from 1971 to the end of his life.
 A first selection of them appeared as Letter from Hamnavoe in 1975.

 In mid-1976, Brown met Nora Kennedy, a Viennese woman jeweller and silversmith who was moving to South Ronaldsay.
 They had a brief affair and remained friends for the rest of his life.
 He said in early 1977 that this had been his most productive winter as a writer.